cig0/old_blog/migrating-mongodb-26-mmap-databases-to-percona-server-mongodb-308-wiredtiger.md

 <br>
 **Closure**
 <br>
-In the end we were able to successfully restore the needed dump.
+In the end we were able to successfully restore the needed dump by issuing:
-<br>To avoid any possible conflicts the issued command was:
 <ul><blockquote>mongorestore -v --maintainInsertionOrder --drop --stopOnError <i>DIRECTORY</i></blockquote></ul>

 <br>